Amr-Shams/Logic_Simulator/README.md

 # Logic_Simulator
-Desktop Application for logic simulation
+in this project we apply the OOP concepts in C++ and GUI Libraries to introduce an acceptable simulator for logic gates